-Energy is essential for economic and social development and for building a better quality of life, especially in the developing countries like Bangladesh (Murshed, Abbass, & Rashid, 2020).
-Sustainable energy supports industrial growth, modern agriculture, increased trade and improved transportation.
-Bangladesh faces severe energy crisis to serve a huge population of about 165 million.
-Bangladesh has limited reserves of natural gas, coal and biomass.
-The natural gas reserve expected to completely run out by 2041 (Islam, Al-Amin, & Sarkar, 2021).
-It is heavily dependent on imported petroleum which is mostly used for transportation and electricity production.
+Corresponding author Email address: jantakan.t@psu.ac.th out by 2041 (Islam, Al-Amin, & Sarkar, 2021).
+The country is heavily dependent on imported petroleum, which is mostly used for transportation and electricity production.
 Bangladesh has earned a production capacity of about 25,774 MW of electricity, whereas the demand is about 15,000 MW (Munjer, Hasan, Hossain, & Rahman, 2023).
-Unfortunately, Bangladesh is one of the countries that uses least amount of renewable energy sources.
+Unfortunately, Bangladesh is one of those countries that use the least amount of renewable energy sources.
 Economic growth of Bangladesh has accelerated over the last few years.
-Both the GDP and the per capita income has been almost double in the last 7 years.
-Many factors have contributed to this massive socio-economic development, such as remittances, exports of ready-made garments, higher energy consumption, huge investments in infrastructures and mega projects etc. Energy demand is being met through imported fossil fuel, LPG and LNG.
-Biomass is also being used at a massive scale in the rural areas mainly for household needs.
-The country has started using renewable energy sources although it is very insignificant, only 3% of total energy.
+Both the GDP and the per capita income have almost doubled in the last 7 years.
+Many factors have contributed to this massive socio-economic development, such as remittances, exports of ready-made garments, higher energy consumption, huge investments in infra-structure and mega projects, etc. Energy demand is being met through imported fossil fuel, LPG and LNG.
+Biomass is also used at a massive scale in the rural areas, mainly for household needs.
+The country has started using renewable energy sources although this is very insignificant, only 3% of the total energy.
 Estimated total energy consumption in the country is about 57.20 MTOE.
-Average increase of energy consumption is increasing at a rate of 6% per year.
-Per capita consumption of energy in Bangladesh is on an average 346 kgOe (Kilogram Oil Equivalent) and per capita generation of electricity is 608.76 kWh with an access to electricity 100% of total population.
+On average energy consumption is increasing at a rate of 6% per year.
+Per capita consumption of energy in Bangladesh is on an average 346 kgOe (Kilogram Oil Equivalent) and per capita generation of electricity is 608.76 kWh with access to electricity covering 100% of the total population.
 Energy consumption from different sources is listed in Table 1.